markmbaum/libode/README.md

 Geng's Symplectic 5th Order | `OdeGeng5` | implicit | no | 3 | 5 | A?
 SDIRK 4(3) | `OdeSDIRK43` | implicit | yes | 4 | 4 | L

+## Compiling

+First, before any of the `libode` classes can be compiled, you must copy the `_config.mk` file to `config.mk` and edit that file to specify the compiler settings you'd like the Makefile to use.
+This shouldn't be complicated.
+If you are using a current version of the GNU C++ compiler (g++), no changes to the contents of the template config file are needed.
+There are also commented lines for use with the Intel C++ compiler (icpc), if that is available.
+To compile all the classes, simply run `make` in the top directory.

+The Makefile compiles all of the necessary code into the `obj` folder, then archives it in the `bin` directory as a file called `libode.a`.
+To use the solvers, you can link `libode.a` (in the `bin` directory) or the object files directly (in the `obj` directory) when compiling your derived class, in addition to the header files (in the `src` directory).
+There is not a single header file for the library.
+Linking the solver classes requires something like `-I<path>/libode/src -L<path>/libode/bin -lode` when compiling derived code, with `<path>` replaced by path elements leading to the libode directory.

+Test programs are compiled with `make tests` and they can all be run in sequence with the `run_all_tests.sh` script (which uses Python to plot the test results).

 ## Using the Solvers

-To use a C++ solver, a new class must be created to inherit from one of the solver classes.
+To integrate a specific system of ODEs, a new class must be created to inherit from one of the solver classes.
 This new inheriting class must
 1. Define the system of ODEs to be solved by implementing the `ode_fun` function.
 This is a virtual function in the base classes.
 Once it is implemented, it can be used by the stepping and solving functions.
 2. Set initial conditions in the `sol` variable, which is an array with the same length as the system of ODEs.
 3. Optionally implement the `ode_jac` function for implicit methods.
 This is also a virtual function in the base classes.
 If it's not overridden, a finite-difference estimate of the Jacobian is used.

-For flexibility, the derived class can be a template, so that the solver/method can be chosen when the class is constructed.
+For flexibility, the derived class could be a template, so that the solver/method can be chosen when the class is constructed.
 Other than defining the system of equations and setting initial conditions, the derived class can store whatever information and implement whatever other methods are necessary.
 This could be something simple like an extra function for setting initial conditions.
 It could, however, comprise any other system that needs to run on top of an ODE solver, like the spatial discretization of a big PDE solver.

 Each solver has a `step` method that can be used to integrate a single step with a specified step size.
 Each solver class also has a `solve_fixed` method and, if it's an adaptive class, a `solve_adaptive` method.
 These functions return nothing and both have the same four call signatures: